aminoa/blog/content/posts/welcome/index.md

 ## The name?

-It's a reference to [Stale Reference Manipulation](https://www.zeldaspeedruns.com/oot/srm/srm-overview), a glitch in The Legend of Zelda: Ocarina of Time.
+It's a reference to [Stale Reference Manipulation](https://www.zeldaspeedruns.com/oot/srm/srm-overview), a powerful glitch in The Legend of Zelda: Ocarina of Time.